abramov-v/abramov-v/README.md

 ### 🎯 What I'm currently into

 - Playing around with embedded development for **Flipper Zero**
-- Solving algorithms on LeetCode to sharpen my skills
+- Solving algorithms to sharpen my skills

 ---